If you are already a member of the veg scheme and need to contact us, email us

 What’s happening in the future?

-We will continue to expand our network of ethical, sustainable Better Food Traders.
+We will continue to be an active member of the network of ethical, sustainable Better Food Traders (now spun off into an independent Community Interest Company).
 We campaign for policy changes to level the playing field for small organic farmers and producers and to demonstrate the importance and value of farmer-focused routes to market.
-Read about our latest research, which shows that every £1 spent with Growing Communities generates £3.70 of value for the people that eat the food, grow the food and the planet.
+Read about our research, which shows that every £1 spent with Growing Communities generates £3.70 of value for the people that eat the food, grow the food and the planet.

 Why does the farmers’ market have meat stalls?